 While the time a human spends with a customer will often have more impact, your employees need to be deployed strategically.
 A company that relies only on the personal touch will have trouble scaling or lowering costs, while a company that relies on automation exclusively will forgo the value that their employees can generate inside the customer experience.

 We hope that we’ve been able to show you how it’s possible to balance the power of your humans with the capabilities of automation.
-If you’d like to learn how Bodhi can help you scale customer experience through an employee-friendly platform, we’d love to get in touch.
+If you’d like to learn how Bodhi's solar business management software can help you scale customer experience through an employee-friendly platform, we’d love to get in touch.